Effectforward/raylib-cpp-template/README.md

 └── include/
     └── game.h               # Header file
 ```
-## Note:If you want pure OOP experience consider using a wrapper
+## Note: If you want pure OOP experience consider using a wrapper